simonknittel/discord-bot-api/README.md

 The bot will notify the owner if there is a new version available.
 It will check the version on the start and every 60 minutes after that.

 1. Download the latest version from https://github.com/simonknittel/discord-bot-api
+2. Copy over your old `config.json`.
+    * Make sure to read the changelog for any important changes

 OR